 - Working towards inclusive economic growth as a lever to eradicate poverty and achieve sustainable development;

-- Addressing the scourge of racism by advocating for all victims of racism, discrimination, xenophobia and intolerance benefitting from the same levels of protection;
+- Addressing the scourge of racism by advocating for all victims of racism, racial discrimination, xenophobia and related intolerance benefitting from the same levels of protection;

-Belgium served on the UN Human Rights Council in 2009-2012 and 2016-2018 and we are currently a candidate for the period 2023-2025.
+Belgium served on the UN Human Rights Council in 2009-2012 and 2016-2018 and was re-elected for a three year term for the period 2023 till 2025.
 Belgium continues to work towards a strong and effective Human Rights Council and for the universality and indivisibility of human rights.
 Our country aims to ensure that the Council, in addressing human rights violations, deals with both country situations and thematic issues.
 We believe that a robust system of UN Special Rapporteurs and independent human rights experts is an excellent tool that allows the Council to address human rights situations on the ground.
 Belgium is therefore committed to cooperating with them and will continue to make every effort to respect the integrity and independence of these procedures.
+A standing invitation was issued to all of them.
 Belgium also fully engages with the Universal Periodic Review (UPR) mechanism and strives to ensure effective follow-up of UPR recommendations as accepted during its review.
-We also actively participate in discussions on the review of other countries.
+We also actively participate in discussions regarding the reviews of other countries.

-In 2020, the total amount of Belgian development assistance represented approximately 0.47% of our GNI.
-Belgium strives to direct at least 50% of its official development aid to the least developed countries (LDCs).
+The total amount of Belgian development assistance represents approximately 0.45% of our GNI.
+Belgium strives to direct up to 0.20% of our GNI to the least developed countries (LDCs).
 Belgium contributes over 100 mio EUR/year to the UN’s humanitarian response that has supported the most vulnerable population groups in many crises, including in Syria, Iraq, the Central African Republic, South Sudan, the Democratic Republic of Congo, the occupied Palestinian territories, Guinea, Sierra Leone and Liberia.

-Belgium’s development coordination focuses on 14 partner countries, and has 20 multilateral partner organisations whose core tasks align with the priorities of our development policy: agricultural and food security (FAO, CGIAR), health (WHO, GFATM, UNAIDS), human rights (OHCHR), gender and women's rights (UN Women), children's rights (UNICEF), good governance and capacity building (UNDP), demography and sexual and reproductive rights (UNFPA), decent work (ILO), migration (IOM), environment (UNEP), together with the World Bank (WB) and the Tax Policy and Administration Topical Trust Fund (TPA TTF).
-Specific humanitarian organisations (ICRC, UNHCR, OCHA, WFP, UNRWA) are other longstanding partner organisations protected under the Royal Decree of 19 April 2014 on humanitarian aid.
+Belgium’s development coordination focuses on 14 partner countries, of which 12 are LDCs, and has 15 multilateral partner organizations whose core tasks align with the priorities of our development policy: agricultural and food security (FAO, CGIAR), health (WHO, GFATM, UNAIDS), human rights (OHCHR), gender and women's rights (UN Women), children's rights (UNICEF), good governance and capacity building (UNDP), demography and sexual and reproductive rights (UNFPA), decent work (ILO), migration (IOM), environment (UNEP), together with the World Bank (WB) and the International Monetary Fund (IMF).
+Specific humanitarian organizations ( UNHCR, OCHA, WFP, UNRWA, UNICEF, FAO) are other longstanding partner organizations.

 Belgium is an important financial contributor to the UN.
-The UN’s regular budget (a total of 3,23 billion USD for 2021) and its peacekeeping operations (a total of 6,38 billion USD for 2021-2022) are funded by mandatory contributions from the Member States.
-On the basis of the “capacity to pay principle”, Belgium’s share in the overall budget of the UN is currently set at 0.82%, making our country the 18th largest contributor.
+The UN’s regular budget (around 3.4 billion $ per year) and its peacekeeping operations are funded by mandatory contributions from the Member States.
+On the basis of the “capacity to pay principle”, Belgium’s share in the overall budget of the UN is currently set at 0.82%, making our country the 22nd largest contributor.
 The expenses are paid by the Federal Public Service for Foreign Affairs, Foreign Trade and Development Cooperation.

-In line with our commitment to an effective multilateralism, Belgium aims to pay its mandatory contributions to the UN in full and on time so that the Organisation can focus on optimal mandate delivery.
-In recognition of its efforts, Belgium has consistently been part of the UN Secretariat’s regular budget ‘honour roll’.
+In line with our commitment to an effective multilateralism, Belgium aims to pay its mandatory contributions to the UN in full and on time so that the Organization can focus on optimal mandate delivery.
+In recognition of its efforts, Belgium has consistently been part of the UN Secretariat’s regular budget ‘honor roll’.

-In addition, Member States also make voluntary contributions to the UN, the specialised organisations, agencies, funds and programs.
-Belgium is also an important donor in this respect, having contributed approximately 100 million EUR annually in recent years, including to New York-based funds and programmes UNICEF, UNDP, UNFPA and UN Women.
+In addition, Member States also make voluntary contributions to the UN, the specialized organizations, agencies, funds and programs.
+Belgium is also an important donor in this respect, having contributed approximately 100 million EUR annually in recent years, including to New York-based funds and programs UNICEF, UNDP, UNFPA and UN Women.
 These grants are largely paid by Federal ministries (essentially the Federal Public Service for Foreign Affairs, Foreign Trade and Development Cooperation).
-They are mostly non-earmarked and take the form of multi-year “core funding” to the supported organisations.
+They are mostly non-earmarked and take the form of multi-year “core funding” to the supported organizations.